hearing from God

 - discerning the voice of god object lessons

-- object lesson listening to god
+- lesson on hearing god